Getting Omnichannel Right in Banking

 Banks should consider a similar approach to separating core technology systems from data.
 This will not only put them in a better position to enable seamless device integration across channels but allow them to deal more effectively with mandates such as PSD2.
 It will also put banks in a better position to protect market share from the nimbler and more innovative Fintechs.

-- IOT to Enhance Customer Experience and Drive Revenue Growth: The Internet of Things (IOT)—the ubiquitous move to integrate devices and sensors with software and analytics—is driving change across nearly all industries.
+The Internet of Things (IoT) — the ubiquitous move to integrate devices and sensors with software and analytics— is driving change across nearly all industries.
 Banks should take notice and adopt IOT to achieve an enhanced omnichannel experience for customers that can also drive revenue growth.

 Banks should look for innovative ways to incorporate IOT technology and real-time analytics to leverage their inherent advantages: a large and mostly loyal customer base, and a large physical branch footprint.
 By enhancing the customer experience with smart sensor technology and predictive analytics, banks can expect greater retention and an increase in cross-sell opportunities.